ShivangSrivastava/iBabble/README.md

 # iBabble
-iBabble is a simple chat app.
-Flask(Python) use as backend and HTML, CSS, JS use as frontend.
+iBabble is a user-friendly and easy-to-use chat application that has been built with a combination of Flask, a popular Python web framework, and a front-end stack consisting of HTML, CSS, and JavaScript.
+The use of Flask as the backend enables the app to handle multiple connections and perform various operations such as authentication and data storage efficiently.
+Meanwhile, the use of HTML, CSS and JavaScript in the front-end allows the app to have a sleek and visually appealing user interface that is easy to navigate.

 ## Make environmet to run...